- A part-time programme designed for human rights defenders and related practitioners

 All students are issued a username and password that gives them access to Yorkshare and the University’s digital library resources.

 All students are set number of activities to complete each week.
 All of these activities can be completed at a time convenient to them; there are no activities that require students to be online at specific times.

 In a typical week, students are asked to listen to pre-recorded lectures; watch/listen to video/audio recordings; read articles; complete quizzes and online tasks; as well as participate in online discussions.
 Students are placed in virtual tutorial groups in which they analyse Case Studies together.

-All students are required to complete a Practical Assignment (1,500 words, due on Week 8).
+All students are required to complete a Practical Assignment (around 1,500 words).

 In addition, postgraduate students are required to discuss additional readings online and submit an Essay Outline (500 words, due Week 4) as well as an Essay (3,000 words, due Week 14).